This 2015 German human study found:

 “Maternal separation in rodents is a useful model of early-life stress that results in enduring physiological and behavioral changes that persist into adulthood.”

-A limitation of the study was that it involved just 26 infants.
+A study limitation was that it involved just 26 infants.

 http://www.pnas.org/content/112/41/12882.full “Stress impairs cognitive flexibility in infants”